How can we help you today?

 What is a top-level domain name?

 top-level domain (TLD) is the part of your domain that comes after the dot (like .com, .net, etc.).
 While the part before the dot requires some careful thought, your TLD is just as important.
-It can have a major impact on your site’s visibility and credibility online.
+It can have a significant impact on your site’s online visibility and credibility.

 Here’s an example: If you search for “Atlantis,” you’ll find articles, research, and content related to the sunken city.
 But if you type in atlantis.com, you’ll land on websites that specifically use “Atlantis” with the .com extension in their URL.